MicrosoftDocs/azure-docs/articles/sql-database/sql-database-elastic-pool-portal.md

 - [C#](sql-database-elastic-pool-csharp.md)
 - [PowerShell](sql-database-elastic-pool-powershell.md)

 This article shows you how to create a scalable [elastic database pool](sql-database-elastic-pool.md) using the Azure preview portal.
-A SQL Database  configuration with elastic database pools allows easy resource sharing.
+A SQL Database configuration with elastic database pools simplifies administration and resource sharing across multiple databases.

 > [AZURE.NOTE] Elastic database pools are currently in preview and only available with SQL Database V12 servers.
 If you have a SQL Database V11 server you can [use PowerShell to upgrade to V12 and create a pool](sql-database-upgrade-server.md) in one step.